offerrall/WindowsContextMenu/README.md

 - `DIRECTORY_BACKGROUND`: for context menus displayed when right-clicking on the background of a folder.
 - `DRIVE`: for context menus displayed when right-clicking on a drive.
 - `EXTENSION_SFA_<extension>`: for context menus displayed when right-clicking on a file with a specific extension.
+- `RECYCLE_BIN`: for context menus displayed when right-clicking on the Recycle Bin.
+- `DESKTOP`: for context menus displayed when right-clicking on the desktop.

 Paths in the registry for the different scopes:
 - `FILES`: `HKEY_CURRENT_USER\*\shell`